JA Career Success™

 Students practice collaboration—a 4Cs skill—by using a team-building model referred to as the GRPI model (Goals, Roles and Responsibilities, Processes, and Interpersonal Relationship Skills).
-The model describes the behaviors found in high-performace teams in the workplace.
+The model describes the behaviors found in high-performance teams in the workplace.

 Get Hired: Strong Soft Skills

 Students will review soft skills that are in demand by employers and rate their own soft skills.
 They will use personal stories in a job-interview workshop to communicate these skills to a potential employer.

 Students learn that in the current workforce, people change jobs or careers several times over a lifetime.
 That means it is important to be prepared and adaptable.
 Students explore which of their priorities should be their anchors as they prepare to enter the working world.

 In groups, students analyze factors to consider when researching careers: skills learned through training and education; interests in various career clusters; and specific high-growth jobs and the requirements needed to earn them.